laninsky/non_active_repos/README.md

 You might need to filter your UCE data just to retain the most variable loci for *BEAST etc

 # Getting the number of PIs per locus
-For a given folder full of your UCE loci as individual nexus alignments, the following R code will spit out a list of your loci, the number of parsimony informative sites (pis), and the length of the locus.
+For a given folder full of your UCE loci as individual nexus alignments (see fasta code below), the following R code will spit out a list of your loci, the number of parsimony informative sites (pis), and the length of the locus.

 ```
 #install phyloch and all its necessary packages (e.g. ape, colorspace, XML)